 The secondary EPA regulations cover contaminants like iron and manganese.
 These contaminants aren’t dangerous to health but taste, smell, or look bad and could stain clothing or cause skin rashes.
 Public water systems are compelled to test for primary contaminants on a regular basis but testing for secondary contaminants is unfortunately voluntary.

-Often, customers ask: is rusty water safe to bathe in? or is rusty water bad for your hair?
+This is a popular question, along with, is rusty water bad for your hair?
 While drinking or bathing in high mineral water won’t hurt you, it’s not great for your hair.
-Additionally, hard water can make it difficult for soap to lather properly and you may find yourself working harder to get clean.
+Additionally, hard water can make it difficult for soap to lather properly on your skin and you may find yourself working harder to get clean.

 What Causes Rusty Water from Your Faucet?